The program consists of 33 credit hours of accounting, auditing, and taxation courses.

 The Master of Science in Accounting (M.S.A.) is designed to help professionals understand the function of accounting within their organizations and in the global marketplace and to relate sophisticated theoretical concepts to practical problems.
 The demand for specialists in the field of accounting has accelerated dramatically as financial regulations have evolved and will only continue to grow as corporations continue to become more transparent.
 Graduates of the M.S.A. program are prepared to leverage their knowledge and skills to become the accounting professionals of the future.

 The 33-credit M.S.A. program, offered on campus and online, fulfills all of the accounting education requirements to sit for the uniform CPA examination and fulfills the education requirements to be licensed as a certified public accountant (CPA) in the State of New York.
 Because of our top-tier accreditation, most other states accept the M.S.A. as meeting their education requirements for licensure.
 Undergraduate non-business majors should consider the Master of Business Administration in Accounting (M.B.A.) program.
-The 69-credit M.B.A. program meets both the accounting and the business education requirements to sit for the uniform CPA examination.
+The 69-credit M.B.A. program meets both the accounting and business education requirements to sit for the uniform CPA examination.
 The M.S.A. program continues to build on St. John’s University’s reputation as a premier local, national, and international leader in accounting education.
 Our unique relationships provide us with collaborative links to industry and professional groups, as well as affording specialized academic expertise.
 Our faculty are well qualified holding doctoral or terminal law (LL.M.) degrees and CPA licenses while several faculty members hold additional professional designations.